 Darktrace Threat Visualizer is a unique interface that provides a real-time, operational overview of an organization's entire network and the threat level it faces at any given time.

-Leveraging Behavioral Cyber Defense and cutting-edge visualization techniques, the Threat Visualizer lets you see what is happening in your enterprise globally, visually representing all network activity and connections, both external and internal, between all machines and users.
+Leveraging Enterprise Immune Systems technology and cutting-edge visualization techniques, the Threat Visualizer lets you see what is happening in your enterprise globally, visually representing all network activity and connections, both external and internal, between all machines and users.
 This works at a high level, flagging diverse threats and anomalies for the analyst's attention, and at a more granular level, allowing you to drill down and view specific clusters of activity, subnets and host events.